-While we were waiting, Mike talked.
-I knew for sure this was God’s heavenly assignment so I listened to the still small voice within, knowing my Lord would guide our conversation.
+While we waited, Mike talked and I listened.
+I knew this was God’s heavenly assignment, so I also listened for the still small voice within, knowing God would guide our conversation.
 Mike shared about his former employment as a painter.
-But that had been fifteen years prior.
-He had been unable to get disability even though he’d applied several times.
+But that had been fifteen years before.
+He had been unable to get disability, even though he had applied several times.

 “That’s what they says, too.”